Ansfried the Elder, Count in Lotharingia: Records

-From this time on, there is disagreement about whether there are any more sightings of the elder Ansfried in the records.
+From this time on, there is disagreement about whether there are any more sightings of the elder Ansfried in contemporary records.

-According to some historians such as Aarts, Ansfried the elder is mentioned by Sigebert of Gembloux as the advocate (vogt) of the newly founded Gembloux Abbey in the 950s, the reign of Bishop Balderic II in Liège.
+According to some historians such as Aarts, Ansfried the elder is mentioned by Sigebert of Gembloux as the advocate (vogt) of the newly founded Gembloux Abbey in the 950s, during the reign of Bishop Balderic I in Liège.
 Historians who believe this argue that the younger Ansfried would have been too young.
 Van Winter on the other hand has argued that this record is incorrectly dated, and that these events in Gembloux must have been in the 980s after young Ansfried returned from Italy.
-There is therefore a similar debate about whether the elder Ansfried is also the son named Ansfried who observed in a transaction described by Sigebert, who served as a witness to a transaction between a noble named Lambert and the founder of Abbey, acting on its behalf, Wicbert (also written Guibert etc).
-However, this Ansfried is often suggested to be the younger nephew, and there is also debate about whether this Ansfried was in any case son of Lambert or of Wicbert.
-Nevertheless, all of these people are likely to be related to each other and presumably to share descent from Wicbert's grandparents Gisla and Rothing.
+There is therefore a similar debate about whether the elder Ansfried is also the son named Ansfried who, in a transaction described by Sigebert, served as a witness to a transaction between a noble named Lambert and the founder of the abbey, who was acting on its behalf, Wicbert of Gembloux (also written Guibert etc).
+However, this Ansfried could also have been the younger nephew.
+There is also debate about whether this Ansfried was the son of Lambert or of Wicbert.
+In any case, all of these people are likely to be related to each other, and they presumably share descent from Wicbert's grandparents Gisla and Rothing.

-When Otto I returned from Italy in early 965, historians such as Aarts think that the Ansfrid who appears in a high position in a list from Liège must be him, and not his nephew who was still young, and who may indeed still have been in Italy.
+When Otto I returned from Italy in early 965, some historians such as Aarts think that the Ansfrid who appears in a high position in a list from Liège must still be the elder Ansfried, and not his nephew who was still young, and who may indeed still have been in Italy.

 Later in the 960s are two records of a Count Ansfried with a county in or near the Dutch river delta area, one in Varik in Teisterbant, and one in Toxandria.
 There is also one more charter which connects an Ansfried to the wife of his late Duke Gilbert, in 968, when he was involved in a charter concerning her allodial rights in the area of Meerssen in the Maasland.

 In July 985, one of the Ansfrieds, comes illustris vir, was holding the County of Huy, near Liège, which he granted to the bishop of Liège.